Aniket-coder-workspace/Demo/README.md

 # Demo
 This is my 1st Repo
 <br>
-<h1>Author - Aniket Mali</h1>
+<h3>Author - Aniket Mali</h3>
-cd is one command in git to "change dierectory"
+cd is one command in git to "change directory"